onnx/onnx/docs/Operators.md

 <dt><tt>x_zero_point</tt> (optional) : T1</dt>
 <dd>Zero point tensor for input 'x'.
 It's optional and default value is 0.
 It's a scalar, which means a per-tensor/layer quantization.</dd>
 <dt><tt>w_zero_point</tt> (optional) : T2</dt>
-<dd>Scale tensor for input 'w'.
+<dd>Zero point tensor for input 'w'.
 It's optional and default value is 0.
 It could be a scalar or a 1-D tensor, which means a per-tensor/layer or per output channel quantization.
 If it's a 1-D tensor, its number of elements should be equal to the number of output channels (M)</dd>
 </dl>

 #### Outputs